 The Authority is required to maintain all risk coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
 Such coverage is provided at no cost to the Authority for operations supported by the State's General Fund.
-Other operations not supported by the State's General Fund are charged for coverage.
+Other operations not supported by the State's General Fund are charged for the coverage.
+Coverage for all remaining risks for all buildings is charged to the Authority.
 Losses covered by the Fund are subject to a \$5,000 per occurrence deductible.
 The Authority has also chosen to obtain additional all-risk coverage for its buildings and their contents through the North Carolina Department of Insurance.
 This policy covers a broader range of losses and is also subject to a \$5,000 per occurrence deductible.